triplom/infrastructure-repo-argocd/README.md

 - Comprehensive monitoring with Prometheus, Grafana, and AlertManager
 - Multi-environment deployment strategy with proper separation of concerns
 - Ingress management with cert-manager for SSL/TLS
-- Local container registry for development and testing
+- GitHub Container Registry for storing container images

 ## 🏛️ Architecture